Article written by

 The Best Cannabis Consumption Method

 So, is there a “best” way to consume cannabis?
 Not necessarily, as different conditions require different consumption methods.
-Generally, tinctures seem most well-tolerated, versatile and have a broader range of uses for a wider number of people, but other ingestion methods may be needed as an adjunct in order to allow for immediate, long-lasting or localized effects when needed.
+Generally, tinctures seem most well-tolerated, versatile, and have a broader range of uses for a wider number of people, but other ingestion methods may be needed as an adjunct to allow for immediate, long-lasting, or localized effects when needed.

 One of our physicians can help you determine the best cannabis consumption method for you.
 Contact Leafwell today and apply for your medical marijuana card.